 How big is heaven?

 The Bible doesn’t tell us the full expanse of heaven, but it does give us the measurements of the New Jerusalem, the capital city of heaven.
-It will easily be able to house all of the people who have ever trusted in Christ.
+It will easily be able to house all the people who have ever trusted in Christ.
 And this heavenly city will not be crowded by any means.

-In Revelation 21:16, John says, “its length, breadth, and height are equal,” each “wall” measuring 12,000 furlongs.
+In Revelation 21:16, John says, “Its length, breadth, and height are equal,” each “wall” measuring 12,000 furlongs.
 This means the New Jerusalem is about 1,500 miles high—that’s more than 2 million square miles on the first “floor” alone!
 And given that this city is cubical, we can assume that it will have more than one level.
-Remember, we cannot fathom the grandeur of this place.
+We cannot fathom the grandeur of this place.
 It will be unlike anything we have ever seen, and there is no question that it will be able to house every believer who has ever lived.

 Can people really go to heaven and return?

 Revelation 4:1 tells us John was given a vision of heaven.
 He saw a door open and found himself peering through a portal into heaven itself.
-When God allowed John to see a glimpse of the beauty, brilliance, and worship in heaven, he then obtained a new perspective on his life here on earth.
+When God allowed John to see a glimpse of the beauty, brilliance, and worship in heaven, he obtained a new perspective on his life here on earth.
 His exile in Patmos, though difficult, was seen in view of the home that God has prepared for us—a home that is just as real as our temporary dwelling but is inexplicably glorious and will last for all eternity.